-Alicia Perez is the Promotora for The GrowHaus.
-As Promotora, Alicia is the coordinator for the MOVIL program, a free grocery delivery for homebound residents.
-She also helps facilitate “Seed to Seed”, a summer educational program for teens, and is a “Seed to Seed” alumni herself.
+Alicia Perez is the Community Outreach Coordinator and a Resident Promotora for The GrowHaus.
+Alicia oversees our Resident Promotora program and coordinates our no-cost grocery program, Cosechando Salud, home visits, and Promotora-led adult education programming.
 She coordinates all of the events for our community, as well as many of the community classes.
 She has gone through her Permaculture Design Certification Course and continually strives to serve as an example to educate and empower women and youth in her community.
-A longtime resident of Elyria-Swansea, she has been involved with The GrowHaus for the past 6 years and is a proud mother of a 3-year-old son.
+A longtime resident of Elyria-Swansea, she has been involved with The GrowHaus for the past 6 years and is a proud mother of a 5-year-old son.

 Angela Ortiz | program support | Angela@thegrowhaus.org

 This Colombian native became passionate and started educating herself about the concepts of Food Systems and Food Justice shortly after migrating north in 2001.
-Simultaneously, Angela has formed herself as an trilingual interpreter (Spanish/English/American Sign Language) and in her short experience in this field she has gained a unique understanding around the community’s cultural and linguistic needs and has been able to facilitate and promote communication for the diverse Denver population.
+Simultaneously, Angela has formed herself as skilled language service provider (Spanish/English/American Sign Language) and in her short experience in this field she has gained a unique understanding around the community’s cultural and linguistic needs and has been able to facilitate and promote communication for the diverse Denver population.
 Also, with her experience as an Urban Agriculture Educator and after receiving her Permaculture Certificate she has strengthened her commitment to serve the community.
 As a multicultural and multilingual individual she hopes to continue to contribute in the development of a resilient and sustainable community by building bridges between people, natural resources and the earth.
-Angela is also passionate about motherhood, music and dance.
+Angela is also passionate about motherhood, music and dance

 Allie is a Denver transplant from North Carolina.
 She began her relationship with the GrowHaus as a Hydroponic Farm intern in June 2016 and was hired on later that summer as Assistant Farm Manager for the Hydroponic and Aquaponic farms.
 Allie has a degree from Appalachian State University in Boone, NC in Interdisciplinary Studies with a focus in Sociology and Sustainable Development with a minor in Business.
 Her passions in urban agriculture and sustainable food production blossomed from her interests in gardening and cooking with home-grown ingredients.
 Allie believes that food security involves the entire product life-cycle of food from the seeding/planting stage, production, growth, transportation and allocation, focusing on sustainability at every level.
 Her hobbies include hiking, gardening, working with animals, and learning the flora and fauna of her new home in Colorado.
 Allie is interested in the healing powers of food and herbs.
 In the future, she hopes to delve into permaculture design, herbalism, and to travel the world!